sami5001/ped.ro/readme.md

 ## Front end developer.
 Based in Barcelona

 I'm a product engineer at [Modulz](https://modulz.app) helping close the gap between designers and developers.
 Interested in design systems, JAMstack, good DX/UX and under engineering.
+Born in Brazil, raised in the UK, living in Barcelona.
 Take a look at my [CV](./cv.md)

 ---